omarvsoft/new-architecture-mock-up/config-server/README.md

 ## Configure a new repository

-In order to configure a new configuration repository for a new microservice you should.
+In order to configure a new repository for a new microservice within the configuration server you should.

 * Modify the `bootstrap.yml` and set under `spring.cloud.config.server.git.repos` the new configuration
   ```YAML